 GRADED DEATH BENEFIT WHOLE LIFE

-If you have health issues and you cannot qualify for simplified issue whole life with no waiting period, a graded death benefit whole life is your best option.
+If you have health issues and you cannot qualify for simplified issue final expense insurance with no waiting period, a graded death benefit whole life is your best option.
 This plan has a limited payout during the first two years, but you will receive partial coverage from the first day.

 The graded death benefit is designed for applicants who are not in the best of health.
 It only provides partial coverage in the first two years.
 If you die in the first year, your beneficiary will receive 30% of the death benefit, 70% in the second years, and 100% in the third year and beyond.